ryanburda/dirsesh/README.md

   dirsesh zi [query]...                          # Choose a directory zoxide knows with fzf, and open a session there
     query                                        # Keywords to narrow the list with before it opens

+  Bookmarks -- one printable character each, the way vim marks work:

   dirsesh bm [char] [-p]                         # Open a session at a bookmark; chooses one with fzf when char is left off
     char                                         # The character the bookmark is keyed by -p                                           # Print every bookmark as "char<TAB>directory" instead